VijayaDurga-Webdvlpr/Virtual-Voice-Assistant/README.md

 # Virtual-Voice-Assistant
-This PROJECT basically listens and talks back to your commands.
+This Assistant ALEXA listens,follows and talks back to our commands.